thunderheadone/one-sdk-flutter/flutter_example/README.md

 * For more information on finding these parameters, see [Find the Information required when Integrating ONE with your Mobile Solutions](https://na5.thunderhead.com/one/help/conversations/how-do-i/mobile/one_integrate_mobile_find_integration_info/)

 #### Install the Thunderhead ONE Flutter Plugin
-From terminal, in the example app folder, run the following command:
+From terminal, in the example app's root folder, run the following command:
 ```
 $ flutter pub get
 ```